Innosan/create-robust-nuxt/README.md

 - ✅ Nuxt 3 + TypeScript
 - 🎨 Prettier & ESLint with Tailwind support
+- 🍍 Pinia stores included
 - 🗂 Modular feature-based architecture
+- 🌐 Nuxt I18n for internationalization
+	- Supports multiple languages and locales
+    - English (en) and Russian (ru) included
 - 🔐 Optional Supabase auth module
   - With Zod validation and basic auth views (Form and Page)
 - 📡 Optional networking module
   - Placeholder for API utils setup and Pinia store
   - Easily extendable for future features
-- 🌐 Nuxt I18n for internationalization
-	- Supports multiple languages and locales
-    - English (en) and Russian (ru) included
 - 🖌 Optional Nuxt Content module
   - For easy content management and rendering
   - Supports Markdown and JSON files
 - ⚙️ CLI to scaffold features dynamically

+## Important note
+> Template project and CLI Tool were developed using pnpm.
+It is recommended to use pnpm for installation and development.
+Otherwise, you may encounter issues with dependencies and compatibility.

 ## 🚀 Getting Started